Open Tools NetLens

 Why is Windows SmartScreen flagging the .exe?

 On first launch SmartScreen may show “Windows protected your PC”; click More info → Run anyway.
 Verify the SHA-256 above against the .sha256 sidecar with Get-FileHash NetLens.exe -Algorithm SHA256.
-If your organisation requires building from source instead, the ZIP includes the full tree and a one-step build-release.bat — the resulting binary is identical to ours.
+If your organisation requires building from source instead, the ZIP includes the full tree and a one-step build.ps1 — the resulting binary is identical to ours.

 Does it need administrator rights?